memphis-tools/oc_projet12_backend_securise_avec_django_orm/README.md

       Notice application had been run on a Linux operating system.
 Some commands will relied on it.

       First deactivate any input into history: `set -o history` (this will apply for the terminal session duration).
+This is optional.

       Then you will need a token access.
 Valid duration period is set through the settings.py file.

       `oc12_token`

+      Without anymore export the only PROD database will be used.
+Before ask the token, notice that as a Developer perspective:
+        - you must also: `export OC_12_ENV="DEV"`.
+        - if you have something to test you therefore have to : `export OC_12_ENV="TEST"`.

       If your authentication succeeded you will have a JWT token print into terminal.